-The game allows you to participate in just about any form of tennis you might desire.
-You can compete one-on-one against a human opponent or the computer or play doubles with a friend against two computer opponents.
+As a tennis player you participate in just about any type of tennis match you may desire.
+You can compete one Vs one against a human opponent or the computer or play doubles with a friend against two computer opponents.
 You can play on grass, clay, hard or indoor courts, serve, volley, smash, lob or even practice against a ball-serving machine.